nuxt/nuxt/docs/3.api/4.commands/module-add.md

 npx nuxi module add pinia
 ```

-Your `nuxt.config` should now look like this:
+Your `nuxt config` should now look like this:

 ```ts [nuxt.config.ts]
 export default defineNuxtConfig({